nginxinc/nginx-wiki/source/modules/echo.rst

 Name
 ----
-**ngx_echo** - Brings "echo", "sleep", "time", "exec" and more shell-style goodies to Nginx config file.
+**ngx_echo** - Brings "echo", "sleep", "time", "exec" and more shell-style goodies to NGINX config file.

-.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions <echo.installation_>`_.
+.. note:: *This module is not distributed with the NGINX source.* See the `installation instructions <echo.installation_>`_.